Get a free, no obligation personal loan quote with rates as low as 9.99%

 Can tax debt be forgiven in Canada?

-The CRA will not forgive tax debt, however they may forgive or waive penalties and interest on your amount owing in some very narrow circumstances.
+The CRA will not forgive tax debt, however, they may forgive or waive penalties and interest on your amount owing under some special circumstances.
 Note that you can also set up payment plans with the CRA to make payments more manageable.
 In extreme cases, you can have all or part of your debt forgiven by filing a consumer proposal or bankruptcy.

 Can you negotiate tax debt with CRA?

-You can’t reduce the amount of your tax debt but you can negotiate payment plans with the CRA and possibly also get a reduction on penalties and interest in some circumstances.
+You can’t reduce the amount of your tax debt, but you can negotiate payment plans with the CRA and possibly also get a reduction in penalties and interest in some circumstances.

 How do I get rid of my CRA debt?